The IVRM Minimum Demonstrable Package defines the non-optional elements of valid IVRM.

 - Generic consulting or advisory activity in place of a recurring institutional mechanism

-A credible first implementation of IVRM does not require deep process decomposition, heavy reporting architecture, or overly complex scoring logic.
-IVRM can begin in a bounded, minimum viable institutional form, provided the minimum standard remains intact.
+A credible first application of IVRM does not require deep process decomposition, heavy reporting architecture, or overly complex scoring logic.
+IVRM can begin in bounded form, provided the IVRM Minimum Demonstrable Package remains intact.
 This allows institutions to start with structural sufficiency while preserving the integrity of the model.

 Reference publications

-The Minimum Standard is defined formally in the IVRM Whitepaper and the IVRM Core Operating Logic.
-Those publications provide the authoritative reference for the standard, its purpose, and its boundary.
+The IVRM Minimum Demonstrable Package is defined formally in the IVRM Whitepaper and the IVRM Core Operating Logic.
+Those publications provide the authoritative reference for the package, its purpose, and its boundary.
 See the Publications page for the public reference set.